-If you are at all interested in watching birds, have any concern for the conservation of Kenya’s birds and enjoy being outside and exploring new places, then the Kenya Bird Map project is for you!
+If you are at all interested in watching birds, have any concern in conserving Kenya’s diverse bird life and enjoy being outside and exploring new places, then the Kenya Bird Map project is for you!

 It is an exciting and stimulating project that combines a lot of excellent birding, exploring new and fascinating parts of the country, state-of-the-art technology and communication and serious science to produce dependable results that can be used to take real action for conservation.

-While the website is still being completed to allow the capture of data and to show species maps in real time, Observers can already register and field work has begun.
-To register and receive your login details, email <kenyabirdmap(at)naturekenya.org> with your name, telephone number, address and email.
+To register and receive your login details, email <firstname.lastname@example.org> with your name, telephone number, address and email.
 You will receive an Observer Number and password allowing you to login to Kenya Bird Map.
 Your login details will also allow you access to the other Virtual Museum for Africa sites.

-The research leading to these results has received funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme FP7/2007-2013/ under REA grant agreement n° 317184 and the Natural History Museum of Denmark.
+The project has been made possible through funding received from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme FP7/2007-2013/ under REA grant agreement n° 317184 and the Natural History Museum of Denmark.

 This material reflects only the authors’ views and the Union is not liable for any use that may be made of the information contained therein.

 |f||2018-07-12||0125_3510||Ole Pesi, Wilson Leitato||88|